equalsraf/kabal/README.md

     y = 10				; y position
     mintime = 7000			; minimum time (ms) a notification will ; be displayed
+    persistence = false			; if true notifications never timeout ; also works as cmd arg --persistence

 # TODO